hoellin/eg/docs/index.md

 # How to navigate through this site

-These pages were first intented for my personal use to organize my notes, and to share them with my colleagues.
-Now they could be used as guidelines to help going through the data and scripts used to reproduce the results presented in [E/G relationships: need for more reliable genome-wide reference sets](https://doi.org/10.1101/2022.10.12.511908).
-Yet as they were not intented to be read by another audience, they are not very user-friendly.
-If you have any question or suggestion, please do not hesitate to [contact me](about_me).
+These pages were first intented for my personal use to organize my notes and share them with my colleagues.
+They may be used as guidelines to reproduce the results presented in [Enhancer/gene relationships: need for more reliable genome-wide reference sets](https://www.frontiersin.org/articles/10.3389/fbinf.2023.1092853/abstract).
+Yet as they were not intented to be read by another audience, they are not user-friendly and may contain some mistakes.
+If you spot one or if you have any question/suggestion, please do not hesitate to [contact me](about_me).

 ## Context